BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 Beanstalk has always been an experiment.
 Contributors recognize a need within DeFi for a capital-efficient, decentralized stablecoin and set out to build it together.
 Beanstalk's innovative credit facility and incentive mechanisms are responsible for the protocol's growth to $100M in market cap in just eight months.

 Unlike every other decentralized credit based stablecoin in history, Beanstalk's economic model has not failed.
 The Beanstalk Farms team is committed to carrying the torch for Beanstalk's mission in lockstep with the Beanstalk community.
-We believe that Unpausing Beanstalk after a successful fundraise is the best path to achieve that goal.
+We believe that Replanting Beanstalk after a successful fundraise is the best path to achieve that goal.

 > The Snapshot proposal of this plan was approved by Silo Members [here](https://snapshot.org/#/beanstalkfarms.eth/proposal/0xb87854d7f6f40f0877a1333028eab829b213fbcce03f16f9dd3832c8a98ab99b).
 >